-Wilder Elementary School is a public elementary school.
+Wilder Elementary School is a public elementary school in Columbus.
 The principal of Wilder Elementary School is Ms. Victoria L. Hazlett and can be contacted at email@example.com.
-538 students go to Wilder Elementary School and identify mostly as Multiracial; Hispanic; and White, non-Hispanic.
-25% of the 538 students here are classified as "economically disadvantaged", and 41% are paying reduced lunch prices.
+538 students go to Wilder Elementary School and are mostly Multiracial; Hispanic; and White, non-Hispanic.
+25% of the 538 students here are classified as "economically disadvantaged", and 41% have subsidized lunches.
 The student to teacher ratio at Wilder Elementary School is 18:1.
-Eastwood SDA Junior Academy is one of the nearest elementary schools.
+Eastwood Sda Jr Academy is one of the nearest elementary schools.

 - Drawing painting